 Every man praying or prophesying, having his head covered, dishonors his head.

 The second use of the word “head” in this sentence may mean dishonoring the leadership or headship of Jesus Christ (previous verse).
 The ultimate authority is in Christ.
 Verses four through six are an extension of verses two and three.
 The phrase “praying or prophesying” conveys public worship.
 Prayer is presenting issues to God in public worship.
 Prophesying in 1 Corinthians carries the idea of proclaiming God’s extant Word, not foretelling.
 If a man does not pray and expound God’s Word as a male, he dishonors his head.
-If a man does this with long hair like a woman, he dishonors his leadership masculinity and his Leader-Lord.
+If a man does this with hair like a woman, he dishonors his leadership masculinity and his Leader-Lord.
 He acts like a woman; he is prissy and feminine.
 Masculinity in the Bible correlates with leadership.
-A man with long hair is a disgrace to masculinity.
+A man with feminine hair is a disgrace to masculinity.

 But every woman who prays or prophesies with her head uncovered dishonors her head,

 The issue in this verse is the conduct of women in public worship.
 The woman who prays or prophesies with her head “uncovered” dishonors her “head,” that is, her husband, who has responsibility for order in the family.
 The covering to which Paul refers here is her longer hair (11:14-15).
 This covering is a symbol of acceptance of the principle of headship/leadership.
 Note that women here are both praying and prophesying, so they have the freedom to minister publicly.
 Prophesying, in this context, means expounding God’s Word.
 A woman needs to expound God’s Word as a woman and a man to expound God’s Word as a man.

 1 Corinthians 11:14-15, 14Does not even nature itself teach you that if a man has long hair, it is a dishonor to him?
 15But if a woman has long hair, it is a glory to her; for her hair is given to her for a covering.